Why solo travel is so damn important…

 I really needed the mental break my tour gave me.
 Connecting with a group of amazing people helped me remember who I am at heart.
 It pushed me to step outside my home comfort zone and meet new people, forming friendships I know I’ll have for a long time.
 It also reminded me I’m very capable of running my life by myself and not depending on others, something that’s really important to me.
 I can quite often let myself think I’m irresponsible and incapable of being a real adult, but space and time by myself where I’m responsible for every aspect of my day-to-day life reminds me I can do it.

 Most of all, the time away reminded me I need to make sure I have a lot of fun in each and every day of my life.
-While I was away I spent so much time just being silly with my tour mates.
-We drank too much, too often and laughed a lot and we didn’t feel guilty about slacking off or taking time out at all.
+While I was away, I spent so much time just being silly with my tour mates.
+We drank too much, too often and laughed a lot, and we didn’t feel guilty about slacking off or taking time out at all.
 We just had fun, with no worries about anything else but each moment.

-At home I can often let myself forget to have fun by focusing on my work too seriously, forgetting to connect with my friends and not prioritising fun into my life.
+At home I can often let myself forget to have fun by focusing on my work too seriously, forgetting to connect with my friends and not prioritising fun in my life.
 That’s something I’m taking away from this trip; to remember to have fun and act my age.
 There can be so much pressure on people to ‘grow up’ and be responsible and achieve these key life milestones.
 But, honestly, none of that shit matters.
 All that matters is how much fun you have in this life, how much you follow your heart and how deep and hard you love everything you do and the people you allow into your life.

 Solo travel, in all its infinite wisdom, also gives you perspective on who you are as a person.
 In the past it’s helped me wrap my mind around relationships and friendships and give me perspective on what I want from my life and career.
 This trip, I got a lot of perspective on how much I’ve changed as a person from the last time I travelled by myself.

-Now, I’m more grown up, mellowed out, confident and a LOT happier with my life and those things really showed in how I noticed myself behaving on the tour.
+Now, I’m more grown up, mellowed out, confident and a lot happier with my life and those things really showed in how I noticed myself behaving on the tour.
 The time away from home forced me to step back and appreciate how much I’ve learned and grown and how grateful I am for those changes in myself.
 I felt proud of who I am now and the life I’ve created.

 Even if you’re in a relationship, I really recommend you find some time to take a solo trip at least once in your life.
 For me, I want to try and take a solo trip once a year as a way of reconnecting with myself, gaining some new perspective, taking some time out to be selfish, push myself outside my comfort zone and have a big adventure all to myself.